SureRemit Price Tops $0.0039 on Major Exchanges (RMT)

-SureRemit (CURRENCY:RMT) traded 1.3% lower against the US dollar during the twenty-four hour period ending at 17:00 PM Eastern on October 4th.
-SureRemit has a total market cap of $1.97 million and approximately $12,710.00 worth of SureRemit was traded on exchanges in the last day.
-Over the last seven days, SureRemit has traded 8.6% higher against the US dollar.
-One SureRemit coin can now be purchased for approximately $0.0039 or 0.00000008 BTC on cryptocurrency exchanges.
+SureRemit (CURRENCY:RMT) traded 3.7% higher against the US dollar during the 24-hour period ending at 23:00 PM ET on October 7th.
+SureRemit has a total market capitalization of $1.97 million and approximately $19,124.00 worth of SureRemit was traded on exchanges in the last 24 hours.
+In the last week, SureRemit has traded up 4.6% against the US dollar.
+One SureRemit coin can now be bought for $0.0039 or 0.00000007 BTC on major cryptocurrency exchanges.

 SureRemit Profile